PHAECKE/alx-low_level_programming/0x1A-hash_tables/README.md

-this is the start of the alx low lwvwl programming
+this project is for hash tables